 Phase II of Capricor's ALLSTAR trial has been funded in large part through a loan award from CIRM.
-Subject to sufficient funding, following completion of the Phase II trial would be a Phase IIb and/or Phase III trial.
+Subject to sufficient funding, following completion of the Phase II trial there may be a Phase IIb and/or Phase III trial.
 If we continue with a Phase IIb and/or Phase III trial, we will need substantial additional capital in order to continue the development of CAP-1002.
 Pursuant to the Janssen Agreement, the chemistry, manufacturing and controls package will be developed by the joint efforts of Janssen and Capricor.
 Capricor will be required to reimburse Janssen for its costs of development up to an agreed-upon maximum amount.
-If Janssen exercises its exclusive option under the Janssen Agreement to enter into an exclusive license agreement with Capricor, Janssen will be responsible for any additional trials and future development costs with respect to CAP-1002.
+If Janssen exercises its exclusive option under the Janssen Agreement to enter into an exclusive license agreement with Capricor, Janssen will be responsible for any additional trials and future development costs with respect to CAP-1002, except for those certain excluded indications.

 We will need substantial additional capital in order to continue the development of Cenderitide.
-In March 2015, we completed enrollment of a Phase II clinical trial of Cenderitide.
+In March 2015, we completed enrollment of a Phase II clinical trial of Cenderitide and have decided to conduct an additional small cohort in the study to further assess the safety and efficacy of this product candidate, which will include higher dose levels of Cenderitide.
 Depending on the outcome of the trial and the availability of resources, the Phase II clinical trial may be followed by an additional clinical study.
-In March 2011, the U.S. Food and Drug Administration, or the FDA, granted fast track designation to Cenderitide in the post-acute period.
+In March 2011, the FDA granted fast track designation to Cenderitide in the post-acute period.
 According to the FDA's website, fast track designation facilitates the development and expeditious review of drugs and biologics intended to treat serious or life-threatening conditions and that demonstrate the potential to address unmet medical needs.

-Our research and development expenses will also increase as we further develop our exosomes program and if we conduct additional studies with CAP-1002, such as the second part of the DYNAMIC study and the development of CAP-1002 to treat Duchenne muscular dystrophy cardiomyopathy.
+Our research and development expenses will also increase as we further develop our exosomes program and if we conduct additional studies with CAP-1002, such as the second part of the DYNAMIC study and the clinical development of CAP-1002 to treat Duchenne muscular dystrophy cardiomyopathy.
 In April 2015, Capricor was granted orphan drug designation by the FDA for CAP-1002 for the treatment of cardiomyopathy associated with DMD.
 Orphan drug designation is granted by the FDA Office of Orphan Drug Products to drugs intended to treat a rare disease or condition affecting fewer than 200,000 people in the U.S. This designation confers special incentives to the drug developer, including tax credits on the clinical development costs and prescription drug user fee waivers and may allow for a seven year period of market exclusivity in the U.S. upon FDA approval.